 When you think of the leading causes of death in the United States, you may think of cancer, heart disease, or accidents of various sorts.
-While it is true that all three are leading causes of death, avoidable medical errors probably do not make your list.
+While it is true that all three are leading causes of death, avoidable medical negligence probably does not make your list.
 However, a recent study highlighted just how serious these errors are.

 Details of the study